Ross Hauser, MD

 Education: I completed my residency training in Physical Medicine and Rehabilitation at Loyola Medical Center in Chicago; obtained my MD from the University of Illinois, Chicago; and my Bachelor of Science undergraduate degree from the University of Illinois, Urbana-Champaign.
 I am a board certified Physiatrist (fiz-eye-a-trist) or Physical Medicine and Rehabilitation Specialist.

 Medical Director of Caring Medical: I am most well-known for my expertise as a Prolotherapy doctor.
 Prolotherapy is the medical procedure that stimulates the body to repair painful, injured areas.
 I was blessed to have trained under the respected Prolotherapy doctor Gustav Hemwall, MD.
 He is considered the grandfather of Prolotherapy and I was truly blessed to be his apprentice.
-If you are interested in the fascinating history of Prolotherapy and how our Chicago office has offered it for over 6 decades, please check out this page.
+Dr. Hemwall was trained by George Hackett, MD who developed and coined the term “Prolotherapy.”
+Thus, the comprehensive technique we use in this office is called H3 Prolotherapy (Hackett-Hemwall-Hauser).
+If you are interested in the fascinating history of Prolotherapy and how our Chicago office has offered it for many decades, please check out this page.

 Caring Medical has a national referral base seeing patients from all over the USA, as well as abroad, in our offices in Oak Park, Illinois and Fort Myers, Florida.
 I meet people from all over the world, including the United Kingdom, Australia, Canada, Germany, Costa Rica, and Mexico, as well as from all over the Chicago area and the 50 states!
 Who would have thought we would have vans of people traveling here to see us from Iowa, Wisconsin, Indiana, and Ohio to receive Prolotherapy?!